Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 • Construction, healthcare, teaching (in-person)

-Rejection Reason6: Embassy-Specific Issues
+Rejection Reason 6: Embassy-Specific Issues

 Different embassies have different strictness levels and deal-breakers.